What is the Binomial Theorem?

 Imagine a life without binomials.
 You wouldn’t know what the chances are of a drug curing you.
 You wouldn’t know what the odds were that you would get a side effect.
 You wouldn’t be able to compare different drugs.
 And you probably wouldn’t even be able to buy it in the first place.
 Why?
 Because buying something is a binomial experiment too.
 Can I afford it or can’t it?
 Do I have money in my wallet or don’t I?
 Do I have enough gas in my car?
 And so on…!

-Check out my new YouTube channel!
-I’ve got 100 videos up on all kinds of stats topics.
-More videos coming out every week; If you’re taking a class, subscribe.
+Check out my YouTube channel!
+I’ve got hundreds of videos up on all kinds of stats topics.
+If you’re taking a class, subscribe.
 Comments and suggestions are always welcome.

 Have a question not covered here?
-Use the Google Search at the top of the page to find what you’re looking for.
-Or post a comment and I’ll do my best to help!
+Use the Site Search at the top of the page to find what you’re looking for.

 Agresti A. (1990) Categorical Data Analysis.
 John Wiley and Sons, New York.